kdeldycke/awesome-billing/readme.md

 - [Why not use Double or Float to represent currency?](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency/3730040#3730040) - Because of precision: floats and doubles cannot accurately represent the base 10 multiples that we use for money.

 - [Never Use Floats for Money](https://husobee.github.io/money/float/2016/09/23/never-use-floats-for-currency.html) - “This is precisely the problem we have when trying to represent 10^-1, or 0.1 in binary.
 There is not an exact binary representation of 0.1 or 0.01.”

+- [The Soul of an Old Machine: Revisiting the Timeless von Neumann Architecture](https://ankush.dev/p/neumann_architecture) - Floats were suspicious even before the first general-purpose computer (EDVAC) was built: “Von Neumann wasn't entirely sold on why we might need floating-point numbers.
+He was quite vocal in his critique of floating-point numbers.”
+The author of this article complement this critique by illustrating the issue of precision and rounding.

 - [European Spreadsheet Risks Interest Group - Horror Stories](https://eusprig.org/research-info/horror-stories/) - A collection of cases in which uncontrolled and untested spreadsheet models led to lost revenue, mispricing, poor decision making, fraud and systemic financial failure.